 Growing outside in spring

 Although there’s plenty of veg that you can sow in spring, very little will actually be ready for harvest until early summer, so that period from mid spring to early summer is called the hungry gap.
 There are a few things that really help out during this period, purple sprouting broccoli, green garlic, spinach, lettuce, radish, salad onions, spring cabbage and brassica florets (especially kalettes) are your best options.
-Note though that most of these are started in summer (except the green garlic) and are often neglected at that time.
+Note though, that most of these are started in summer (except the green garlic) and it’s easy to forget to sow them in time.

 When growing outside, without any protection from the elements, you need to me more selective, every plant really needs to count, because you probably only get one or two successions, rather than 4-5 if you grow under cover.